mkuehne-git/graphql-quick-start/README.md

 # graphql-quick-start

-This is a very simple node demo for `graphQL` using a variant of the author/books example.
+This is a very simple node demo for `graphQL` based on a frequently used author/books example.
+Since authors are writing books this example shows a one to many relationship.

 The demo contains three apps: